-The Earwig is a common sight throughout North America and gets it creepy name from the false idea that these insects actually crawl into your ear and bite you from the inside.
+The Ring-Legged Earwig is a commonly seen insect throughout North America and gets it creepy name from the false idea that these insects actually crawl into your ear and bite you from the inside the ear canal.
 The fact is that these insects are generally afraid of people and are more likely to scurry away than run toward you if they are disturbed or feel threatened.
 At most, the Ring-Legged Earwig lightly damages any plants that it may feast on but beyond that, a passerby is safe from those intimidating pincers.

-Earwigs are very common in the outdoors, usually around gardens and fields.
-Stray Earwigs might make their way into your home but that would be about the extend of their infestation.
-Most likely a "lost" Earwig.
-Earwigs enjoy the nighttime hours where they are freer and more safe in hunting other insects.
+Ring-Legged Earwigs are very common in the outdoors, usually found around gardens and fields.
+Stray Earwigs might make their way into your home, but that would be about the extent of indoor habitation.
+Most likely, ones found indoors are "lost".
+Earwigs enjoy the nighttime hours when they are more at liberty to roam safely in order to hunt other insects.

 Eggs are laid in the fall in the dirt or loose ground litter and eventually hatch in the spring time.
-Nymphs will tend to grow faster in the hot summer months in the South, producing more generations per laying than in the cooler regions of the northern of the United States and Canada.
+Nymphs will tend to grow faster in the hot summer months in the South, producing more generations per year than in the cooler regions of the northern of the United States and Canada.

 Common name: Ring-Legged Earwig

 Other Names: Earwig

 Adult Size (Length): 10mm to 26mm (0.39in to 1.02in) COMPARE